 Section 112 of the CAA requires the EPA to establish NESHAPs for both major and Area Sources of HAPs.
-40 CFR 63 Subpart JJJJJJ was originally issued by the EPA in 2011, but experienced several modifications since initially promulgated.
+40 CFR 63 Subpart JJJJJJ was originally issued by the EPA in 2011; however, there have been several modifications since the rule was initially promulgated.
 A timeline of the legislative history is provided below:

-- 4 June 2010 Proposed rule published. - 21 March 2011 Final rule published (rule was reconsidered, but not stayed). - 23 December 2011 EPA proposes additional changes. - 20 December 2012 Final rule (final action on reconsideration) signed. - 1 February 2013 Final rule published in the Federal Register. - 21 January 2015 Proposed amendments, changes, and corrections published.
+- 4 June 2010 Proposed rule published. - 21 March 2011 Final rule published (rule was reconsidered, but not stayed). - 23 December 2011 EPA proposes additional changes. - 20 December 2012 Final rule (final action on reconsideration) signed. - 1 February 2013 Final rule published in the Federal Register. - 21 January 2015 Proposed amendments, changes, and corrections published. - 14 September 2016 Final Rule published in the Federal Register.

-1.4 Pending Revisions to 40 CFR 63 Subpart JJJJJJ
+1.4 Recent Revisions to 40 CFR 63 Subpart JJJJJJ